 However, vector-spaces contain hubs, i.e. vectors that are close to a large number of other vectors in the space.
-In word vector-spaces, this takes the form of words that have high cosine similarity with a large number of other words (Dinu, Lazaridou, and Baroni 2015), as we will discuss in Sections 8.1.3 and 8.5.1.
-Schnabel et al. (2015) further refine this hubness problem to show a power-law relationship between the frequency-rank r of a word (i.e. the rank of a word in vocabulary of the corpus sorted in decreasing order of frequency.) and the frequency-rank of its neighbors: the average rank a of the 1000 nearest neighbors of a word follows: $a \approx 1000r^{0.17}$.
+In word vector-spaces, this manifests in words that have high cosine similarity with a large number of other words (Dinu, Lazaridou, and Baroni 2015), as we will discuss in Sections 7.5.3 and 8.4.1.
+Schnabel et al. (2015) further refine this hubness problem to show a power-law relationship between the frequency-rank r of a word (i.e. the rank of a word in vocabulary of the corpus sorted in decreasing order of frequency) and the frequency-rank of its neighbors: the average rank a of the 1000 nearest neighbors of a word follows: $a \approx 1000r^{0.17}$.

 The last problem Faruqui et al. discuss is related to the main problem with word embeddings of the type investigated in this section: the inability to account for polysemy.
-As we will see in Section 8.2, there has been progress on obtaining multiple vectors per word-type to account for different word-senses, but the practical advantage of word embeddings with more but fixed vectors to account for different senses remained modest (Li and Jurafsky 2015), and the real solution was contextualized word representations provided by deep language models, which arguably brought a new paradigm in NLP, to which will now turn.
+As we will see in Chapter 8, there has been progress on obtaining multiple vectors per word-type to account for different word-senses, but the practical advantage of word embeddings with more but fixed vectors to account for different senses remained modest (Li and Jurafsky 2015), and in most applications, the real solution is contextualized word representations provided by deep language models, which brought a new paradigm in NLP, to which will now turn.